grpappalardo/geopandas-migration-tutorial/README.md

 ![](geopslide2.jpg)

-Duong Vu’s 2018 tutorial on DataCamp called [“Introduction to Geospatial Data in Python”](https://www.datacamp.com/community/tutorials/geospatial-data-python) helped tremendously, and its use of packages and techniques is what my project is developed from and extends upon.
+Duong Vu’s 2018 tutorial on DataCamp, [“Introduction to Geospatial Data in Python”](https://www.datacamp.com/community/tutorials/geospatial-data-python), helped tremendously, and its use of packages and techniques is what my project is developed from and extends upon.
 Just to recap, spatial data is data that has as a core component a location denoted using a geographic coordinate system.
 This is often in latitude/longitude, but remember maps use projected coordinate systems and always have some level of distortion.
 That tutorial plots the course of Hurricane Florence, which connected to my interest in visualizing something in motion.

 Now, technology has to be used for something, and my geographic interest centers on Russia and Central Asia.
 Therefore, I decided to plot migration patterns in the region via graph.
 After the fall of the Soviet Union, many ethnic Russians in Kazakhstan immigrated to Russia, to the point where while in 1991 only 40% of the nation was ethnically Kazakh, that figure now stands at almost 70% (The Diplomat).